cainiao1989/ioc/README.md

 ```javascript
 ioc.get('containerName').module('someModule').get()
 ```
-> `get()` if module is singleton it will be resolved only first time, next time you call get() on singleton module it will return cached result, it will be exact same result as first time, see [Module resolve - singleton](#)
+> `get()` if module is singleton it will be resolved only the first time, next time you call get() on singleton module it will return cached result - it will be exact same result as the first time, see [Module resolve - singleton](#)

 ```javascript
 ioc.get('containerName').module('someModule').resolve()
 ```
-> `resolve()` Does not care if module is singleton, it will always return a new instance.
-Basically it always run your module function and fetch the result, see [Module resolve - factory](#)
+> `resolve()` Does not care if module is a singleton, it will always return a new instance - it always run your module function and fetch the result, see [Module resolve - factory](#)

 This will be our file structure